 - JORC compliant Ore Reserve of 523Mt grading 1.11% THM for ~5.8Mt of contained heavy mineral, underpins an initial mine life of 22.5 years at a mining rate of 23.4Mtpa - ASX announcement 16 April 2019

-- Immense potential to further increase project Reserves and mine life through evaluation and conversion of resources extending north and along strike of the current Ore Reserves (refer “Extension Case”)
+- Potential to further increase project Reserves and mine life by ~15 years (to 37.5 years) through conversion of resources extending north and along strike of the current Ore Reserves (refer “Extension Case” assessment)

-- Mining study confirms a conventional open pit dry mining operation where free-dig unconsolidated sand is mined using heavy mobile equipment reporting material to two (2) mobile Dozer Mining Units (DMU) and a mobile excavator mining unit (EMU).
-The DMU prepares the ore for processing and the ore is pumped in a slurry form to the processing plant.
-The EMU alternates between overburden removal and ore processing during periods of DMU movement
+- Mining study confirms a conventional open pit dry mining operation where free-dig unconsolidated sand is mined using heavy mobile equipment reporting material to Dozer Mining Units (DMU).
+The DMU prepares the ore for processing and the ore is pumped in a slurry form to the processing plant

 - Bulk metallurgical testwork of representative samples, using full scale or scalable processing equipment, confirms conventional processing capable of producing high-quality products with exceptional pit-to-product recovery rates achieved within both concentrate and final product streams

-- DFS confirms an efficient and modern process design capable of producing a high-grade saleable 95% Heavy Mineral Concentrate (HMC) product from the Wet Concentrator Plant (WCP) and final products through further processing by the Mineral Separation Plant (MSP)
+- DFS confirms an efficient and modern process design capable of producing a high-grade saleable 95% HMC product from the WCP and final products through further processing by the MSP.

-- The WCP design utilises multiple stages of high-capacity gravity separation and classification to produce a high grade HMC
+- The WCP design utilises multiple stages of high-capacity gravity separation and classification to produce a HMC

-- In the Final Product Case, the HMC will be processed in the MSP, using electrostatic separation, gravity and magnetic fractionation to produce a high-value product suite comprising a premium zircon product (66% ZrO2), zircon concentrate product (28% ZrO2 and 11% TiO2), HiTi90 product (which combines the rutile and leucoxene minerals to produce a 90% TiO2 blend) and a chloride-grade ilmenite product (62% TiO2)
+- The HMC will then be processed in the MSP, using electrostatic separation, gravity and magnetic fractionation to produce four final products; comprising a premium zircon product (66% ZrO2), zircon concentrate product (containing payable zircon, monazite and titanium minerals), rutile product (93% TiO2) and a chloride-grade ilmenite product (62% TiO2)

 - Sand tails (including the coarse sands and slimes) from the WCP will be pumped to moveable tails stackers where the sand is separated from the lower density water and slime.
 The sand is deposited in the pit and the water and slime are returned for thickening and subsequent co-disposal in the pit amongst the sand

-- Products produced will be temporarily stored on site before being trucked on a continuous basis from the mine site to a dedicated staging facility located close to port, at Geraldton
+- Products produced will be temporarily stored on site before being trucked on a continuous basis from the mine site to a dedicated staging facility located close to the Geraldton port, some 240km south

 - Water for operations will be supplied by a combination of sources including in-pit water if present, recycled sand tailings and slimes return water and raw water top-up from a local bore field

-- Power for the operation will be supplied from a site power station operating on LNG (with diesel backup) with approximately 20% solar (renewable) penetration for the low voltage stable loads
+- Power for the operation will be supplied from a purpose-built site power station operating on LNG (with diesel backup) with approximately 25% solar and battery (renewable) penetration

 - Project personnel will reside in a permanent village on site, catering for a drive-in-drive-out workforce.
-Additional temporary accommodation will be added to account for the peak construction period
+Additional temporary accommodation will be added to account for the peak construction periods

 - Other non-process infrastructure comprises product storage facilities, water treatment plant, waste management facilities, fuel storage and dispensary, water services, main 45km access road, site roads, laboratory, workshop, buildings, offices, mining compound and communications facilities